Nitromethane: Explosive properties

-If mixed with ammonium nitrate, which is used as an oxidizer, it forms an explosive mixture known as ANNM.

 Nitromethane is used as a model explosive, along with TNT.
 It has several advantages as a model explosive over TNT, namely its uniform density and lack of solid post-detonation species that complicate the determination of equation of state and further calculations.

 Nitromethane reacts with solutions of sodium hydroxide or methoxide in alcohol to produce an insoluble salt of nitromethane.
 This substance is a sensitive explosive which reverts to nitromethane under acidic conditions and decomposes in water to form another explosive compound, sodium methazonate, which has a reddish-brown color: